jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 I'm currently working on the following research projects (*last updated: 13 July 2024*):

-- **Evaluation criteria for AI safety policies.** We propose a grading rubric that can be used to evaluate existing AI safety policeis (e.g. Anthropic's Responsible Scaling Policy).
+- **Evaluation criteria for AI safety policies.** We propose a grading rubric that can be used to evaluate existing AI safety policies.

 - **Safety cases for frontier AI**.
 We make the case for safety cases, recommend key components, and discuss their role in a regulatory regime for frontier AI.